-As an ARC Centre of Excellence, the Life Course Centre can coordinate people and resources from across organisations and disciplines towards a common research goal.
+As an ARC Centre of Excellence, the Life Course Centre coordinates people and resources from across organisations and disciplines towards a common research goal.

-The Life Course Centre is based in the Institute for Social Science Research at The University of Queensland (lead node) and has nodes at the University of Western Australia, the University of Melbourne and the University of Sydney.
+The Life Course Centre is administered by the Institute for Social Science Research at The University of Queensland (lead node) and has nodes at the University of Western Australia, the University of Melbourne, and the University of Sydney.

-Our organisational structure will manage the wide-ranging functions of the Centre.
-These include:
+Our organisational structure manages the wide-ranging functions of the Centre, which include: